VincentLanglet/Twig-CS-Fixer/docs/configuration.md

 - `BlankEOFRule`: ensures that files end with one blank line.
 - `BlockNameSpacingRule`: ensures there is one space before and after block names.
 - `EmptyLinesRule`: ensures that 2 empty lines do not follow each other.
+- `IncludeFunctionRule`: ensures that include function is used instead of function tag.
 - `IndentRule`: ensures that files are not indented with tabs.
 - `TrailingCommaSingleLineRule`: ensures that single-line arrays, objects and argument lists do not have a trailing comma.
 - `TrailingSpaceRule`: ensures that files have no trailing spaces.